 Carrots can be sown as early as February (with some protection) through to July, giving you a constant supply depending on the quantity you are growing.

 Carrots are best sown directly into the soil and if it's still cold it will be worth doing so under cloches or using fleece.
+Once the weather warms up, the best way to grow carrots is outside in the garden or on your allotment.

 Sow the carrot seeds thinly about an inch deep in rows.
 Allow 8-10 inches between rows.
 As the seedlings grow, you will want to thin them out to allow growing room for your carrots.
 If you have little germination happening, you can add more seeds; a staggered growth helps your continuing supply.

 Depending on your variety, you can sow carrots up to July.
+If you are wondering how to grow carrots from seeds then you have to first start by preparing your soil.

 Carrots can also be grown in containers, especially baby carrots that do not grow so long.
 They will require good compost and regular watering.

 Carrots like well-drained soil and will require watering during dry spells.
 However, they are resilient during dry weather and can cope with little water.
+If the soil has stones or contains clay, then your carrots might be stunted and deformed.

 Some vegetables and flowers help reduce pests and can even enhance flavours.
 You may be interested in our Companion Planting page.

-You can begin to harvest your carrots dependent on the sowing time, from late Spring to early autumn.
+You can begin to harvest your carrots depending on the sowing time, from late Spring to early autumn.
 Younger carrots tend to be much sweeter, therefore harvest to taste but do not leave them for too long in the ground or they will lose all flavour.

 Carrots can be used fresh; raw or cooked and can also be frozen.
 If you choose to freeze carrots, it is recommended that you blanch them first.